 This course is designed to teach students about the skills needed in the immediate treatment of athletic injuries/illnesses.
 Focus will be on emergency skills and procedures, environmental monitoring and intervention, and the application of therapeutic interventions within the first part of the injury cycle.
-Prerequisite: PE 280 and official acceptance into Athletic Training Program.
+Prerequisite: PE 280

-EXSC 450 - Exercise Leadership (2)
+EXSC 450 - Exercise Leadership (3)

 This course focuses on the knowledge and skills needed for effective exercise leadership in both one-on-one and group settings.
-Students will learn about exercise prescription and program design, learning styles, strategies for teaching and motivation, as well as legal issues and responsibilities for exercise instructors.
-Participation in 20 hours of practicum experience is required.
+Students will learn about exercise prescription and program design, learning styles, strategies for teaching and motivation.
+Additionally, this course will explore the administrative aspects of fitness programming including program planning, marketing, personnel management, development of policies and procedures, and facility planning.